SebastianJay/LDI-Cool/PA2/readme.txt

 compiler treated the character with integer value 0x1A ("substitute" says Google) as EOF, so we added some checks in so that it produced the same behavior.

+	Our positive submitted test case includes tests for multiline comments (random parentheses and stars, with comment ending tokens added at the end until it stopped crashing), single line comments, strings, a simple class definition, the multi-character singleton tokens (e.g. <- and <=), and some strings with special edge cases like escaped backslashes and carriage returns.
+Our negative test case contains a very long string which violates the maximum of 1024 characters as this was the last bug we found in our lexer and in that way was the most difficult.